WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@Chosen`: Set to the choice chosen in a choice chosing
 - `@Voters`: Set to all voters for the winning player in `On Lynch` and `On Election`
 - `@ThisAttr`: Set to the current attribute instance when inside an attribute
+- `@Chooser`: Set to the player who chose a choice through choice choosing in a choice inside of choice creations

 #### Property Access
 When a target type refers to a single role or player, we can use `->` to access a property of the role or player (e.g. `@Target->Role` to get the target's role)